SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    The problem is, I can't use strings within an @objc protocol without also having to import Foundation, so it's numbers or bust, I'm afraid.

+..
+TODO: Since the restrictions on @objc of the previous TODO are now lifted, Should the previous examples be revisited?

 .. _Protocols_OptionalProtocolRequirements:

 Optional Protocol Requirements